Model Quantization Guide: Foundations to Production Serving

 For fine-tuning, use NF4 with QLoRA to train adapters cheaply.
 Evaluate the adapter in the application before merging.
 After merging, export to the serving artifact you actually need: a llama.cpp-compatible GGUF file, an AWQ/GPTQ/compressed-tensors checkpoint, an FP8 serving checkpoint, or BF16.

-For diffusion, keep the VAE safe, quantize the backbone first, and judge the result visually.
-Text perplexity won't tell you whether an image pipeline broke, so use diffusion-specific evidence such as SVDQuant and visual evaluation.
+For diffusion, start with those conservative heuristics and test each pipeline/model/runtime combination visually.
+Text perplexity won’t tell you whether an image pipeline broke, so use diffusion-specific evidence such as SVDQuant and visual evaluation.

 References